wincaton/week3labs/README.md

 To ensure you recieve full points, review the assignment rubrics in Canvas before submitting your lab notebooks.

-##
+## Operators, Math, Conditions, and Iteration

-This tutorial is provided as both a Python notebook (.ipynb).
-You can generate the HTML or PDF version of a notebook in JupyterLab for your personal review.
+The tutorial is provided as a Python notebook (.ipynb).
+Feel free to generate the HTML or PDF version of a notebook in JupyterLab for your personal review.

 1. Launch JupyterLab
 2. Use the file browser to navigate to your local repo copy